Germany charges Syrian doctor with crimes against humanity

 The indictment lists other cases of alleged torture at the military hospital in Homs, including hanging people from the ceiling and beating them with a plastic baton, and pouring flammable liquids over the hand of one of them and burning it.
 Mousa also is accused of kicking another patient’s open, infected wound, pouring disinfectant into it and setting it on fire.

 In one case in 2012, Mousa allegedly beat and kicked an inmate severely.
-When the man defended himself by kicking back, Mousa beat him to the ground with the help of a male nurse and shortly after administered an infusion with a toxic substance that killed the inmate, German prosecutors allege.
+When the man defended himself by kicking back, Mousa beat him to the ground with the help of a male nurse and shortly after administered a toxic substance that killed the inmate, German prosecutors allege.

 In addition to the torture allegations at the military hospital in Homs, Mousa is also accused of abusing inmates at the military hospital Mezzeh No. 601 in Damascus between late 2011 and March 2012.